 - Light lunches, coffee and snacks can be purchase from Cafe Eden, the alfresco café onsite.

 - There is plenty of lawn space to throw out a picnic rug or use one of our undercover shelters with bench seating and trestle tables.

-- Drinking taps and water bottle refill station available.
-'Be Smart Use Tap' Melbourne Water initiative.
+- Drinking taps and a water bottle refill station are available - part of the 'Be Smart Use Tap' Melbourne Water initiative.

-**Undercover areas can be limited with our shelters often booked for birthday parties (weekends) and school visits (weekdays).
+Please note: access to undercover areas can be limited, as our shelters are often booked for birthday parties (weekends) and school visits (weekdays).

-- Our main carpark has allocated disabled parking with a turn around area for mini buses ( no coaches or large buses).
+- Our main carpark has designated accessible parking with a turn around area for mini buses (no coaches or large buses)

 - Nappy changing station